What Is Glaucoma?

 (1. Access Economics, 2010, Clear Focus: The Economic Impact of Vision Loss in Australia in 2009, A report prepared for Vision 2020 Australia.)

 Glaucoma & Eye Pressure

 It’s easy to confuse eye pressure and glaucoma but important to understand the difference.
-Although eye pressure, known also as intraocular pressure (IOP) is often associated with glaucoma, it’s possible to develop the disease without it.
-Whether you develop glaucoma depends on the level of eye pressure your optic nerve can tolerate without being damaged.
+Although elevated intraocular pressure (IOP) is often associated with glaucoma, it’s possible to develop the disease without it.
+Whether you develop glaucoma depends on the level of pressure your optic nerve can tolerate without being damaged.
 This level varies from person to person, and in some cases, may never develop into glaucoma.
 That’s why it’s so important to schedule a comprehensive dilated eye exam at least once a year.
 It can help your eye care professional determine what level of eye pressure is appropriate for you.

 Types of Glaucoma

 There are two main types of glaucoma: Open-angle glaucoma and Angle-closure glaucoma.